Talk to your intermediary today

 After you’ve talked to our team, we will ask you to complete a Standard Financial Statement (SFS), which is an industry-wide document created by the Central Bank of Ireland.
 It might sound intimidating, but don’t worry; this is simply a detailed form that allows you to outline your current financial circumstances.

 This will give us (and you) a clearly defined picture of your situation, in addition to assisting us in providing a sustainable solution.

 You will find that the Central Bank of Ireland website has a helpful guide to completing a Standard Financial Statement called Mortgage Arrears Completing a Standard Financial Statement.
 You can also visit our Standard Financial Statement section below which will provide guidance, through a series of videos, and brings you through the various sections of the form.

-If you are worried about going into financial difficulty (but haven’t missed a payment just yet), the completed SFS should be sent to your chosen intermediary or by posting it to Haven Mortgages, No.2 Burlington Road, Dublin 4.
+If you are worried about going into financial difficulty (but haven’t missed a payment just yet), the completed SFS should be sent to your chosen intermediary or by posting it to Haven Mortgages, 10 Molesworth Street, Dublin 2, D02 R126.

 However, if you are already in arrears, the SFS should be sent directly to the Arrears Support Unit (ASU) at the address provided above.
 We’ll also need documentation to support the information in the SFS, therefore we’ve created a useful list below of all documents needed (it's important to know that these documents should be provided for each party to the mortgage account).

 Your completed SFS form, together with supporting documentation, should be sent to Haven within 20 days of contacting us.